Keyboard shortcuts

 memory_save

 Save content to long-term memory files.
 The agent uses this tool when you ask it to remember something (“remember that I prefer dark mode”) or when it decides certain information is worth persisting.
+This is the preferred long-term write path even when memory files are visible through a read-only sandbox mount.

 {